IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 • Add all necessary component templates to the project.

-• Implement "display events" via connection to public REST endpoint.
-[In-progress] - Awaiting for Raymond to create endpoint
+• Implement "display events" via connection to public REST endpoint (Raymond provided the endpoint).

 ## Components Assignment